 While checking the mounting hardware is secure is easy, not so checking the alignment of the jacks.
 This is best done with the camper mounted on the truck on level ground.
 Extend the jacks till they nearly reach the ground.
 Measure the distance between the top of the jacks and then the bottom of the jacks.
 It should be the same, or very close.
 You may need to alter the bracket or fit a washer or two to the bolts where the jack is mounted.
 Remember a small adjustment at the top will make a large adjustment at the bottom.

 If you have a motor making noise while lifting and the camper is level (a bit higher at the front) then there is every chance you have a misaligned leg or jack.
-This will at best blow the fuse in the control board and at worst, blown the motor.
+This could blow the fuse in the control board or worse kill the motor.

 It is important to check for any corrosion on the inner tube.
 If it is evident, it must be removed.
 I have done this with fine grade wet and dry paper, being careful not remove any more of the galvanising than is already corroded and not to remove the height indicators from the jack.
 Once smooth it should be waxed and checked regularly.

-Never ever apply grease or oil to the tubes.
-It collects dust and jams the operation.
+Never apply grease or oil to the tubes.
+It collects dust and jams the operation of the legs and is bad in the long term.

 Fully extend jacks to red safety line once each year.
 This redistributes lubrication evenly on the screw shaft.
 Remove top cap and re-grease gears (if needed) with white lithium grease.
 Lightly oil bearings